-Sports Halls As identified within the Sport England built facilities assessment Swimming Pools As identified within the Sport England built facilities assessment Small Halls / Community Venues As identified within the Sport England built facilities assessment Cemeteries and Churchyard There is no quantity requirement for these types of open space; however the Council I identified land south of Gartree Road in Oadby (as illustrated on the Adopted Policies as appropriate for the provision of cemetery and burial grounds.
-This land will ensure Council has sufficient land available to provide for the Borough's cemetery and burial up to 2031.
+Sports Halls As identified within the Sport England built facilities assessment Swimming Pools As identified within the Sport England built facilities assessment Small Halls / Community Venues As identified within the Sport England built facilities assessment Cemeteries and Churchyard There is no quantity requirement for these types of open space; however the Council has dentified land south of Gartree Road in Oadby (as illustrated on the Adopted Policies Map) is appropriate for the provision of cemetery and burial grounds.
+This land will ensure the Council has sufficient land available to provide for the Borough's cemetery and burial needs up to 2031.